keptn/keptn.github.io/content/docs/0.16.x/bridge/manage_projects/index.md

 caption="Project overview">}}

 ## Update your project
-On the project settings page, you can update your project.
+You can update your project on the project settings page.

 {{< popup_image
 link="./assets/settings.png"
 caption="Project settings">}}

 ## Delete your project
-On the project settings page, you can delete your project.
+You can delete your project on the project settings page.
 Please be careful when using this feature, as the project will be removed permanently from your Keptn installation and cannot be restored.

 {{< popup_image